adammmmm/hitless-key-rollover/README.md

 I got the idea when comparing macsec options on juniper/cisco routers where juniper don't have time-based SAK rekeys.
 The official recommendation is instead to keep the CKN/CAK rekeys short through hitless key rollover which in turn will rekey the SAK.
 But since no one want to manually send out new keys every other day I created this script.

+That said, I'm assuming Juniper will implement a configuration knob which should make this script obsolete for the sake of SAK-rekeying.
+It'll still be useful for CKN/CAK though, but that could be at a much longer interval like every 4 weeks or so.

 ---

 ### What it does